 Your child has been waking up in the middle of the night with leg pain.
-These “growing pains” are common and normal in children between the ages of 4 and 8.
+These "growing pains" are common and normal in children.
+They typically occur in children between the ages of 3 and 5 and again just before adolescence, around the age of 8 to 12.
 There are things you can do to help your child feel better when he or she has growing pains.

 What Are the Symptoms of Growing Pains?

 Growing pains are felt in one or both legs in the middle of the night.
 The pain might feel like tightness or an ache in the muscles of the thighs or calves.
 The pain often lasts about 10-30 minutes and disappears by morning.

 What Causes Growing Pains?

 The specific cause of growing pains is not known.
 One thought is that physical activity can make muscles tired and more likely to cramp or ache.
 Dehydration (not enough fluid in the body) is also a possible cause of growing pains.